feathery-org/example-forms/prefill-fields-example/README.md

 # Guide

-This is an example of a Feathery form embedded into a custom React application.
-Some of its fields are pre-filled with custom values.
+This is an example of a Feathery form that has some of its fields pre-filled with custom values.